nchah/freebase-triples/README.md

 Changes made to the raw triples data dump to ease processing.

 - TODO:
-    - Convert N Triples format to N3.
+    - Data Cleaning
+        - Convert N-Triples [(Wikipedia)](https://en.wikipedia.org/wiki/N-Triples) format to N3 [(Wikipedia)](https://en.wikipedia.org/wiki/Notation3) or other format.
+Working with the full URIs conforms to the standard, but can be wordy.

 ## Analysis